clamstew/jods/docs/docs/playwright-screenshots.md

 2. Navigate to each configured page
 3. Toggle between light and dark themes using the site's theme toggle button
 4. Take full-page screenshots in both themes
-5. Save the images with standardized naming
+5. Save two copies of each image:
+   - One with a timestamp in the filename (for design history)
+   - One with the standard name (for current reference)

 ## ⚙️ Configuration